-11.3.1 Existing Land Uses - Western Connection and Toowong Connection
+5.2 Western Connection and Toowong Connection

-The predominant land uses at the western end of the corridor, in terms of size, are the Toowong Cemetery, the Botanical Gardens, Mt Coot-tha Park/Brisbane Forest Park, Anzac Park and the Brisbane City Council's Toowong bus depot.
+The predominant land uses at the western end of the corridor, in terms of size, are the Toowong Cemetery, the Botanical Gardens, Mt Coot-tha Park/Brisbane Forest Park, ANZAC Park and the Brisbane City Council's Toowong bus depot.
 Apart from commercial uses along Milton Road, 'tin and timber' character housing is the predominant land use type in this vicinity.

 Toowong Cemetery occupies an elevated position adjacent to Milton Road and Frederick Street.
 It is of both State and local heritage significance.
-The heritage values are described in Chapter 12 of this EIS.
+The heritage values are described in the Cultural Heritage Technical Report.

-The Mt Coot-tha Botanical Gardens, Anzac Park and Mt Coot-tha Park/Brisbane Forest Park comprise a large, contiguous area of green space that comprises ecological values but also significant landscape and recreational values, in close proximity to the inner suburbs of Brisbane.
+Combined, the Mt Coot-tha Botanical Gardens, Anzac Park and Mt Coot-tha Park/Brisbane Forest Park form a large area of greens space that comprises ecological values but also significant landscape and recreational values being the close to the inner suburbs of Brisbane.